Master of Public Health

 Course Name

-A study of the biological foundations of public health issues, including infectious and chronic diseases.
-This course explores the reproduction and development of disease pathogens, transmission, immune responses, and constitution of the host.
-You’ll focus on the anatomical, physiological, and cellular foundations for understanding chronic diseases, as well as methods for disease prevention and control.
+Biological foundations of public health issues including infectious and chronic diseases.
+Reproduction and development of disease pathogens and transmission, immune responses and constitution of the host.
+Anatomical, physiological and cellular foundations for understanding chronic diseases.
+Focuses on methods for the control and prevention of disease.

-An analysis of the health impacts of home, workplace, community, and global environments.
-This course examines the scientific causes and control of major environmental health problems, including: pollutants, chemical and biological agents of contamination, vectors for dissemination, solid hazardous waste, susceptible populations, biomarkers, and emerging global environmental problems.
+Analysis of the health impact of home, workplace, community and global environments.
+Examines scientific understanding of causes and control of the major environmental health problems.
+Includes environmental pollutants; physical, chemical, and biological agents of environmental contamination; vectors for dissemination; solid hazardous waste; susceptible populations; biomarkers; and emerging global environmental problems.

-An exploration of health status and issues in various communities.
-This course studies the application of the national agenda for health promotion and disease prevention in the United States.
-Instruction will focus on health disparities by socioeconomic status, ethnicity, gender, age, ability, and literacy.
-You’ll also examine the diffusion of health innovations throughout communities.
+Exploration of health status and issues in various communities.
+Application of the national agenda for health promotion and disease prevention in the United States.
+Emphasis on health disparities by socioeconomic status, ethnicity, gender, age, ability and literacy.
+Examination of diffusion of health innovations throughout communities.

-This course studies the development of community-wide interventions to promote health and prevent disease.
-Instruction and coursework will teach you to apply the principles of epidemiology, health behavior, evidence-based public health, community-based participatory research, and ethical investigation in conducting community-based public health programs.
+Development of community-wide interventions to promote health and prevent disease.
+Systematic design by application of the principles of epidemiology, health behavior and Evidence-Based Public Health.
+Includes Community-Based Participatory Research and investigation of ethical issues in conducting community-based public health programs.

-An examination of fundamental evaluation methods used in public health interventions.
-This course studies the effective use of measurement tools to evaluate achievement of program goals and objectives, including validity and reliability analysis of measurement instruments.
-Special emphasis is given to reach, effectiveness, acceptance, implementation, and maintenance of community programs.
-Instruction will also review the fundamentals of proposal development.
+Fundamentals of evaluation methods applied to public health interventions.
+Effective use of measurement tools to evaluate achievement of program goals and objectives.
+Includes analysis of validity and reliability of measurement instruments.
+Emphasis on reach, effectiveness, acceptance, implementation and maintenance of community programs.
+Includes fundamentals of proposal development.

-This course investigates and evaluates strategies for promoting health in communities.
-Emphasis is given to community organization, coalition building, curriculum development, communication theory and technology, social marketing, mass media, and ecological models.
-Through systematic analysis of public health literature, you’ll also perform critical assessments of various strategic interventions.
+Investigation and evaluation of strategies implemented to promote health in communities.
+Emphasis on community organization, coalition building, curriculum development, communication theory and technology, social marketing, mass media and ecological models.
+Critical analysis of interventions that implement each strategy through systematic analysis of public health literature.

-A study of information systems and technologies applied to public health practice and research.
-This course examines the development, deployment, and maintenance of these systems, as well as the effective use of data, information, and knowledge tools to build, manage, retrieve, and analyze public health data.
+Application of information systems and technology to public health practice and research.
+Information technologies that support and improve the status of individual and community health.
+Development, deployment and maintenance of these systems.
+Effective use of data, information and knowledge tools to build manage, merge, retrieve and analyze public health data.

 Health Experience Courses